Menu

 Dance is well-established within the curriculum at Abbs Cross Academy and Arts College and is a vibrant, ever-changing subject, which enables our students to develop their communication, problem-solving and confidence, as well as maturing their memory, creativity and initiative.

 Dance is taught at both Key Stage 3 and 4 at Abbs Cross Academy.
-It is within the Performing Arts faculty and increases students’ knowledge on physical, technical and expressive skills, through practical activity.
+It is within the Performing Arts faculty and increases students’ knowledge of physical, technical and expressive skills, through practical activity.

 • Promotion of fitness, healthy lifestyle, teamwork and creativity